Charles-Zhang-Project-Nine/ReboundSimulatione/README.md

+THIS PROJECT CAN LIKELY BE REPLACED WITH BLENDER OR HOUDINI, WITH ENOUGH SIMULATION STEPS AND AFTER VERIFYING ACCURACY.

 # Project Rebound

 Project Rebound utilizes Hanno Rein 's N-body [simulation library](https://github.com/hannorein/rebound) for the purpose of simulation setup for systems within Project Nine ("Simulatione").